 59 portraits collected by Lady Anne Clifford including The Great Picture attributed to Jan van Belcamp.

-The Lady Anne Clifford Collection of Portraits including The Great Picture by Various artists, 15801680
+The Lady Anne Clifford Collection of Portraits including The Great Picture by Various, 15801680

 © Abbot Hall Art Gallery, Kendal, Cumbria, UK